zippy731/unbender/README.md

 4. **Face Normals**
    - If faces appear inside-out, use the "Flip Face" tool
    - Select faces in Edit Mode to flip their normals
+   - Tip: Flipped faces will fold inward, opposite direction of adjacent faces, but require a small non-flat starting angle

 ## Tutorial Videos (TBD)